misho-dimitrov/arb/README.md

 # VARIABILITY AND TEST-RETEST RELIABILITY OF MORPHOMETRIC MRI MEASURES

+## Programming scripts used for the analyses:
-## ICC_EH_BRCnew.R - An R script to automatically calculate test-retest reliability (using two-way mixed model intra-class correlation coefficients with absolute agreement of single measurements (McGraw & Wong, 1996))
+\\ \textbf{ICC_EH_BRCnew.R} - An R script to automatically calculate test-retest reliability (using two-way mixed model intra-class correlation coefficients with absolute agreement of single measurements (McGraw & Wong, 1996))

-## mrd_mcv.R - An R script to automatically calculate mean relative difference and mean coefficient of variation (McGuire et al., 2017)
+\\ \textbf{mrd_mcv.R} - An R script to automatically calculate mean relative difference and mean coefficient of variation (McGuire et al., 2017)

+## Dataset:
+\\ The Precision in Neuroimaging (PIN) study dataset, which includes MRI scans of the brain from individuals scanned at multiple time points and on different scanners - \url{https://sites.google.com/view/pinstudy}

 ### Used for the variability and reliability analyses in: